 But no doubt about it, Kidman is the real draw here, as her talents are unleashed with unexpected fury to tell an unusual story about an unusual person.
 A woman whose life choices have haunted to her to the point where she seems to have no life left worth preserving.
 A woman reduced to grit and sinew and resolved to see justice done at any cost.

-Kidman said at the Q&A after the first Telluride screening that she’s just happy to still be working at the age of 51.
+At the Q&A after the first Telluride screening in late summer, the actress said that she’s just happy to still be working at the age of 51.
 A restless actor who started out her career a corkscrew-haired redhead from Australia, she is now a formidable master of the craft at the top of her game.